David A. Scott

 Throughout his tenure, Scott has diversified and expanded Comcast Spectacor’s professional sports and esports portfolios.
 In 2017, the company re-established the Philadelphia Wings of the National Lacrosse League and launched the Philadelphia Fusion, the city’s first professional esports franchise who competes in the global Overwatch League.
 In that same year, Comcast Spectacor proudly brought professional ice hockey back to Portland after it acquired the Maine Mariners of the ECHL.

 In 2019, the company expanded its footprint within the esports industry and did so in a global way.
-Under Scott’s leadership, Comcast Spectacor formed an esports joint venture with South Korean wireless telecommunication giant SK Telecom and launched T1 Entertainment and Sports, which includes the ultra-successful T1 League of Legends (LoL) team.
-The organization also operates teams in competitive gaming segments that include Fortnite, Dota 2, PUBG, Super Smash Bros., Hearthstone and Apex Legends.
+Under Scott’s leadership, Comcast Spectacor formed an esports joint venture with South Korean wireless telecommunication giant SK Telecom and launched T1 Entertainment and Sports, which includes the ultra-successful T1 League of Legends (LoL) team along with other competitive gaming segments

 Scott joined Comcast Spectacor as President in December 2013 following a 20-year tenure at Comcast Cable.
 Scott served as Executive Vice President and Chief Financial Officer of Comcast Cable from 2005-2013.

-Scott earned a BBA from Cleveland State University and CPA Certification from the state of Ohio.
-Scott currently serves on the executive committee and the Board of Directors of the Ed Snider Youth Hockey Foundation.
-Scott is also a board member of the Comcast Spectacor Foundation.
+Scott received a BBA from Cleveland State University and earned a CPA Certification.
+Scott is a Board Member Emeritus of the Ed Snider Youth Hockey Foundation and is also a board member of the Comcast Spectacor Foundation.